Support Connecticut's Farmers and Restaurants During Farm-to-Chef Week, September 3-10, 2022

 Chef Raquel is a Bridgeport-based chef who is fully engaged in her community.
 She created a free 12- week culinary training program for students wishing to become food professionals or entrepreneurs, provides cooking education at local community centers and pantries and teaches at-home, virtual, and private cooking events in New York City and Fairfield County.
 Chef Pierre is owner and operator of the successful Metric Bar and Grill on Canon Street in Bridgeport – come taste his delicious, farm fresh omelets at the market.

-Both chefs will shop the farmers’ market and prepare dishes using CT Grown ingredients.
+shop the farmers’ market and prepare dishes using CT Grown ingredients.
 In addition to the regular vendors at the market, special guests Xander’s Cold Brew will be there to provide refreshments, Elegantly Casual Cuisine will have jams and baked goods, and Park City Harvest will have delicious fruit available.

 Diners are encouraged to visit participating dining venues at various locations throughout the state.
 Find a location at www.CTFarmtoChef.com.
 Click on a location to view their menu and see which farms they source ingredients from.